-Obligation to seek tax reference numbers (including PPSNs) when opening new accounts on or after the 1 January 2009
+Obligation to seek tax reference numbers (including PPSNs) when opening new accounts on or after the 1 January 2009 (1 August 2009 for EU passported financial institutions)

-- 4.1 Regulation 7 sets out the need for financial institutions to make all reasonable efforts to seek a tax reference number from any customer who opens a new account on or after the 1 January 2009.
-It is permissible for a financial institution to defer the seeking of the tax reference number until 1 July 2009 where its systems are not in a position to securely capture this data.
-In these circumstances, there will be no requirement for financial institutions to retrospectively seek tax reference numbers.
+- 4.1 Regulation 7 sets out the need for financial institutions to make all reasonable efforts to seek a tax reference number from any customer who opens a new account on or after the 1 January 2009 (1 August 2009 for EU passported financial institutions).
+It is permissible for a financial institution with operative date of 1 January 2009 to defer the seeking of the tax reference number until 1 July 2009 where its systems are not in a position to securely capture this data.
+For those same operational reasons a similar deferral, up to 1 January 2010, is permissible for EU passported financial institutions.
 It is important to note that the customer in this instance is the person in whose name the account is held and not the beneficial owner of the funds.
-While there is a requirement in Regulation 7 (4)(a) to seek the tax reference number of the beneficial owner of the funds (if known), this is only to apply where the customer and the beneficial owner are one and the same person.
-Application forms for opening new accounts should provide for the tax reference number.
-The tax reference number collected can only be used for the purpose of making a report to Revenue (see paragraphs 4.9 and 4.10 as regards penalties for any breaches of this provision).
+While there is a requirement in Regulation 7 (4)(a) to seek the tax reference number of the beneficial owner of the funds (if known), this is only to apply where the customer and the beneficial owner are one and the same person. - 4.2 Application forms for opening new accounts should provide for the tax reference number.
+The tax reference number collected can only be used for the purpose of making a report to Revenue (see paragraphs 4.10 and 4.11 as regards penalties for any breaches of this provision).
 However, reference can be made on the account opening application form to ask the customer, if a company, whether the tax reference number provided can be used to apply for DIRT exemption.
 Only Irish Tax reference numbers should be reported.
 If the entity opening the account does not have a tax reference number no entry should be made in that field on the return.
-There is no requirement to obtain tax reference numbers for excepted payments (listed in paragraph 2.4). - 4.2 There is a need to seek documentation from the customer to verify the tax reference number and a copy of such documentation should be retained (see paragraph 4.5 regarding acceptable documentation).
-The verification documentation is also acceptable to verify the address for money laundering purposes provided this would otherwise be acceptable and provided the customer agrees to this. - 4.3 When a new account is opened on or after 1 January 2009, the documents used to verify the tax reference number must be held for 5 years after the relationship between the financial institution and the customer has ended (see paragraph 4.5 on verification of tax reference numbers).
-They can be stored in electronic format and paragraph 4.4 outlines storage and search guidelines.
+There is no requirement to obtain tax reference numbers for excepted payments (listed in paragraph 2.4). - 4.3 There is a need to seek documentation from the customer to verify the tax reference number and a copy of such documentation should be retained (see paragraph 4.6 regarding acceptable documentation).
+The verification documentation is also acceptable to verify the address for money laundering purposes provided this would otherwise be acceptable and provided the customer agrees to this. - 4.4 When a new account is opened, the documents used to verify the tax reference number must be held for 5 years after the relationship between the financial institution and the customer has ended (see paragraph 4.6 on verification of tax reference numbers).
+They can be stored in electronic format and paragraph 4.5 outlines storage and search guidelines.
 There are no penalties where a customer does not supply a tax reference number.
-The obligations of a financial institution will be regarded as fulfilled if an indication to that effect is included in the return or where a financial institution makes a suspicious transaction report under section 57 of the Criminal Justice Act 1994 provided all the surrounding circumstances suggest that such an approach is necessary (see paragraph 4.11 on suspicious transaction reporting).
+The obligations of a financial institution will be regarded as fulfilled if an indication to that effect is included in the return or where a financial institution makes a suspicious transaction report under section 57 of the Criminal Justice Act 1994 provided all the surrounding circumstances suggest that such an approach is necessary (see paragraph 4.12 on suspicious transaction reporting).